rks101/eglinux/README.md

 ## The One with UNIX/Linux History

-One can say, in a very crude way:
+One can say, in a very broad way:
-open-source OS is - free to download from online repo, free to use, or modify (no license cost) - free refers to freedom of choice! there may be a packaging or  shipping cost or a support cost.
+- An open-source OS is free to download from an online repo, free to use, or modify (no license cost).
+Free refers to freedom of choice!
+There may be a packaging or shipping cost or a support cost.
-closed source OS is someone's proprietary binary source files and user cannot modify source, usually this comes with a license cost or cost is added with accompanying device being sold.
+- A closed-source OS is someone's proprietary binary source files, and the user cannot modify the source.
+Usually, this comes with a license cost or a cost is added with the accompanying device being sold.

 Some closed-source early UNIX favours:
-BSD UNIX: Berkeley Software Distribution had three flavours or varients, such as freeBSD, openBSD, netBSD.
+BSD UNIX: Berkeley Software Distribution had three flavours or variants, such as [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), OpenBSD, and NetBSD.
-SCO UNIX: was based on freeBSD, managed by Santa Cruz Operations, later sold to OpenServer maintainer.
+SCO UNIX: was based on FreeBSD, managed by Santa Cruz Operations, and later sold to the OpenServer maintainer.
-Solaris:
+Solaris: Unix from Sun Microsystems.
 AIX: IBM Unix
 HP-UX: HP Unix
 [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)
 Mac OS:

-Some open-source UNIX/linux favours/varients:
+Some open-source UNIX/Linux favours/variants:
 Linux:
 Debian:
 Ubuntu: